 June 23, 2002 |

 The above blue beauty is my current favorite.
 Oh, he's a b-a-a-a-d boy, he is, and he loves seducing the fairer Elves.
 His seductions work, and he lives a very happy life.

 I should write down some of his adventures.
 They might make a good story, and not just the sort of thing that later climaxes in, um, climaxes, um.
 Blush.

 I DID write down Kaalder's adventures, constructing first an outline.
-It is a love story between Dark Elf Kaalder and High Elf Chloe.
-Sixteen chapters that read quite fast, I found it a delight to savor again this tale.
-The resonances to me now are deep.
+It was a love story in sixteen short chapters between Dark Elf Kaalder and High Elf Chloe.
+My imagination was coming alive.

 But I return to July, 2002.
 We were pleased with a visit by Laura's son Anton and child Samantha.
 It did Laura so much good to see her grandchild, as well as share time with her son.
 We all felt relieved the child is healthy, strong and smart.